aanish27/instagram-clone-pern/features.md

 on click story Open a modal
-on click like make it red - DONE on click comment expand below onClick see al show more followers
+on click like make it red - DONE on click comment expand below onClick see all show more followers